Africa Addio: Synopsis

-On June 26 1964, during the civil war in Congo, formerly exiled president of the secessionist State of Katanga, Moïse Tshombe, returns to Léopoldville and promises to fix the political situation in the Congo by leading the Simba rebellion.
-Rebel forces armed with bows and believing that a magic spell makes them invulnerable to enemy bullets, goes into battle against the Belgians while high on drugs and is massacred.
+On 26 June 1964, during the civil war in Congo, formerly exiled president of the secessionist State of Katanga, Moïse Tshombe, returns to Léopoldville and promises to fix the political situation in the Congo by stopping the Simba rebellion.
+Simba rebel forces, armed with bows and believing that a magic spell makes them invulnerable to enemy bullets, go into battle against Tshombe's Belgian mercenaries while high on drugs and are massacred.

-On November 24, 1964, five months after Tshombe took over Stanleyville, during Operation Dragon Rouge, 320 Belgian paratroopers retake the city in ten minutes, resulting in seven thousand rebels fleeing before they can continue their massacres.
-The paratroopers and white mercenaries force the rebels to bury the victims of a massacre which resulted in 12,000 black enemies of the revolution being tortured, killed and eaten, 80 children being burned alive, 74 whites killed, and four white nurses raped.
+On 24 November 1964, during Operation Dragon Rouge, 320 Belgian paratroopers retake Stanleyville in 10 minutes, resulting in 7,000 rebels fleeing before they can continue their massacres.
+The paratroopers and white mercenaries force the rebels to bury the victims of a massacre which resulted in 12,000 black enemies of the revolution being tortured, killed and eaten, 80 children being burned alive, 64 people are shot, including European and South Asians, and four white nurses raped.
 In addition, nine nuns, seven missionaries and four white children were tied together and shot in the mouths and their livers eaten.
-Thousands of white civilians are rescued by the Belgians and mercenaries that were transported on American planes, and the African governments accuse the Americans of unlawfully interfering in their affairs.
+Thousands of white civilians are rescued and they are transported out of the country on American planes, and the African governments accuse the Americans of unlawfully interfering in their affairs.

 At a Catholic mission northeast of Stanleyville, on the border of Congo and Sudan, more than 100 nuns, priests and children are held by a band of rebels who control the Ituri Rainforest.
 They promise to kill their hostages if a rescue attempt is made, and even though the government does not attempt rescue, the entire mission is massacred anyway.

-On October 22, 1964, Rhodesian troops and mercenaries attack Boende and liberate a convent from rebels who were attempting to kill everyone there.
-A Simba rebel who burned 27 children alive is summarily executed by firing squad.
+On 22 October 1964, Rhodesian troops and mercenaries attack Boende in Congo and liberate a convent from rebels who were attempting to kill everyone there.
+An unarmed Simba rebel is summarily executed by firing squad.
+The movie features a controversial scene of a mercenary officer executing another unarmed Simba rebel who allegedly burned 27 children alive in a school.
 Soon after, Tshombe returns to exile.

-Finally, in South Africa, Apartheid is documented.
+Finally, in South Africa, apartheid is documented.
 The film ends with the narrator describing the African penguin on the Cape of Good Hope, and how they ended up stranded in Africa when the chunk of ice they were on melted.
 Now strangers in a strange land, these penguins simply try to survive the violent waters as the dark continent grows hotter and more hostile towards them.